Design, Test and Develop like it's heaven on Earth - Part 1

 As you move up and down the hierarchy of levels, you have to identify all the required entities and constructs to sufficiently complete that level.
 You have to make decisions on each level on the dependencies within the level, and you will certainly at some point separate different parts of the level, and focus on each of these independently.

-And the most important thing to realise is that this applies just as much to the junior developer facing a single user story as it does to the solutions architect facing an enterprise requirement.
+And the most important thing to realize is that this applies just as much to the junior developer facing a single user story as it does to the solutions architect facing an enterprise requirement.
 The only way to build good API is to design good API.
 On every level.

 Throughout these steps, I will always start at the highest level and get the essentials correct.
 Then move down a level (perhaps single out a specific area or break it up into smaller pieces), and move down all the way to a sufficiently enough level of detail to see how all of that will bubble back up to the top to support the high-level overviews, assumptions and requirements.